 - While attending undergrad, and part of law-school, I maintained a full-time job as a Technical Claims Technician for an international oil and gas steel manufacturer.
 There I managed multi-million dollar repair projects for companies such as Shell, Bp, Exxon, Chevron, Komatsu, Weatherford, etc. and temporarily ran the department shortly before I left.

-- Currently, serve as legal counsel for N.A.
+- Currently, serve as Legal Counsel for N.A.
 Operations at Weatherford Inc., a major oil-field service company, where I draft, red-line and negotiate a myriad of contracts and legal agreements both domestic and international.

--Clerked for one of the largest Museums in the country, the Museum of Fine Arts (Houston), where I assisted General Counsel with drafting exhibition/loan contracts, advising on operational issues, and drafting HR policies.
+-Clerked for one of the largest Museums in the country, the Museum of Fine Arts (Houston), where I assisted Counsel with drafting exhibition/loan contracts, advising on operational issues, and drafting HR policies.

 - Always looking for new opportunities whether that be speaking or a pro bono counsel opportunity.